 4. When you have the right set of data on your screen, click on the clone/move verifications button ().

 5. In the pop-up, choose whether you want to clone (= duplicate) the verification data in another phase, or really want to move the data to another phase.
+Please note: moving is literally moving in the sense that this action will empty the verification fields in the original phase.

-6. Select the ‘target phase’ to which the data should be moved/cloned to.
-(Note: the ‘source phase’ is a given as you have selected that in step 1).
+6. Select the target phase to which the data should be moved/cloned to.
+(Note: the source phase is a given as you have selected that in step 1).

 7. Choose whether you want to include the verification results or whether you only want to move/clone the verification plans.